pharo-contributions/taskit/README.md

 One way to see futures is as placeholders.
 When the task is finished, it deploys its result into the corresponding future.
 A future then provides access to its value, but since we cannot know *when* this value will be available, we cannot access it right away.
 Instead, futures provide an asynchronous way to access it's value by using *callbacks*.
 A callback is an object that will be executed when the task execution is finished.

->In general terms, we do not want to **force** a future to retrieve his value in an asynchronous way.
+>In general terms, we do not want to **force** a future to retrieve his value in a synchronous way.
 >By doing so, we would be going back to the synchronous world, blocking a process' execution, and not exploiting concurrency.
 >Later sections will discuss about synchronous (blocking) retrieval of a future's value.